x

 When and with whom should you test your Figma prototypes?

 The best way to do it is to undertake several rounds of testing during the whole design process.
 Test both low-fidelity prototypes and high-fidelity prototypes.
 The final round of usability testing, of course, should be conducted with a finished high-fidelity interactive prototype so that you can easily follow the user flow and see how they perform certain tasks.
-We also recommend you conduct some preference tests as you move through the design process.
-Allow users to reduce your doubts by simply telling you which design variant they like most.

 For the participants, keep in mind that those people should be your potential users, so take your time and define the target audience and user profiles.
 As for the number you should test with, the best rule of thumb is to listen to the usability pioneer Jakob Nielsen: